4 Tips on Writing an Impactful Speech for the Public Sector

 - If they already agree with you, why are you giving the speech?

 Want more help presenting?
-Here's some of the most effective ways to open a presentation.
+Here are some of the most effective ways to open a presentation.

 3. Keep things simple – not everyone will be an expert on the topic